eventnetusa/eventnet/src/_posts/2017-07-27-exploring-versatility-in-event-trailers-part-1.md

-      * From trailer to cosmetic counter
+      * From trailer to Lash Bar

-      * Contemporary bistro lighting and bar stools polished off the upscale, minimalist design
+      * Contemporary bistro lighting and bar stools polished off the upscale cosmetic counter

       * Consumers sat at bar to receive Great Lash Mascara demonstrations and product samples